xcart/xc5-manual/en/webinars_and_video_tutorials/index.md

 *   {% link "X Cart SEO with Stijn Hendrikse and Mike Bazhutin" ref_DzQM3Vs4 %}
 *   {% link "DDoS attacks: what are they and how to protect your site.
 Webinar with CloudFlare" ref_fJ7OXVPZ %}
 *   {% link "Webinar recording: Increase Your In Store Conversions with Mobile Point of Sale" ref_WgvUfVEs %}
+*   {% link "Common Fraud Techniques and How to Avoid Them: joint webinar of X-Cart and Kount" ref_d4I7MVKu %}